mmikhasenko/LM-Notes-HadronPhysics/Lectures/2024-Lecture-07.md

 ---

 The first equation describes how unitarity acts on the full amplitude.
-The scattering amplitude \( A \) describes a process, and unitarity tells us:
+The scattering amplitude $A$ describes a process, and unitarity tells us:

 $$
 A - A^* = i \int A^* A \, d\Phi,
 $$

-where \( d\Phi \) is the **phase space** of the intermediate state.
+where $d\Phi$ is the **phase space** of the intermediate state.
 Diagrammatically, this represents the relationship between the amplitude and its complex conjugate.

 ---

-For partial waves, the amplitude \( A \) becomes a function of a single variable.
+For partial waves, the amplitude $A$ becomes a function of a single variable.
 We can simplify the phase space and find:

 $$
 A - A^* = i \rho(s) |A|^2,
 $$

-where \( \rho(s) \) is the **phase space factor**.
+where $\rho(s)$ is the **phase space factor**.
 This tells us that the **imaginary part** of the amplitude is related to the squared amplitude.

 ---